Limits to Growth Archetype

 - Shift to a different growth strategy: Find alternative paths that avoid the constraint

-True leverage lies in addressing the balancing loop’s source.
-This often requires fundamental changes rather than incremental improvements - investing in training to raise skill ceilings, redesigning processes to increase capacity, or pivoting strategy to access new markets.
+True leverage lies in addressing the balancing loop’s source — often requiring fundamental changes rather than incremental improvements.

 Related Concepts